How to Create Content for Social Media That Connects with Your Brand’s Audience (Updated May 2022)

 A study by Monetate found that 79% of companies that had exceeded their revenue goals had a well-documented personalization strategy.

 A study by Accenture also had some great findings.
-It found that 91% of consumers were more likely to purchase from brands which recognized and provided relevant recommendations.
+It found that 91% of consumers were more likely to purchase from brands that recognized and provided relevant recommendations.
 This goes on to show the power of personalization.

 Brands can use retargeting to target people who have visited certain pages but have not converted.
 You can then retarget your ads on social media to this audience.